Rinnegatamante/VitaDB-Downloader/README.md

 # VitaDB Downloader
 VitaDB Downloader is the official PSVita/PSTV client for [VitaDB](https://vitadb.rinnegatamante.it/), the first database ever made for PSVITA/PSTV homebrew.

+## Requirements
+In order to run VitaDB Downloader, you need <b>libshacccg.suprx</b>.
+If you don't have it installed already, you can install it by following this guide: https://samilops2.gitbook.io/vita-troubleshooting-guide/shader-compiler/extract-libshacccg.suprx

 ## Features
 - Searching by author/homebrew name.
 - Filtering apps by category.